wikimedia/pywikibot/README-conversion.txt

 scripts to the new interface simply by changing import statements and doing global search-and-replace on module names, as discussed in this document.

-With pywikipedia scripts were importing "wikipedia" or "pagegenerators" libraries; pywikibot is now written as a standard package, and other modules are contained within it (e.g., pywikibot.site contains Site classes).
+With pywikibot compat branch scripts were importing "wikipedia" or "pagegenerators" libraries; pywikibot is now written as a standard package, and other modules are contained within it (e.g., pywikibot.site contains Site classes).
 However, most commonly-used names are imported into the pywikibot namespace, so that module names don't need to be used unless specified in the documentation.

 Make sure that the directory that contains the "pywikibot" subdirectory (or folder) is in sys.path.